By Kitan Tataru

 It is important to understand that voluntary demotion is not a procedure that is easily approved.
 Petitions for voluntary demotion will be examined by Administration and either approved or denied.
 Senior Members who are given approval to leave their Community Group must meet certain criteria.

 If the only reason for leaving a Community Group is a matter of people involved rather than the concept of the Community Group itself, the Senior Member's petition for demotion is not likely to be approved.
-The Senior Member must present his or her petition so that it is clear that this member should not be affiliated with his or her present Community Group.
+The Senior Member must present their petition so that it is clear that this member should not be affiliated with their present Community Group.
 Appropriate reasons include no longer fitting the profile of the present Ajah/Company or visibly fitting the profile of another Ajah/Company more ideally than the current one.

 Petitioning for Demotion